 middle of play, would point and say, there,

+right there.)
 The day we freed it, it beat, a

 heart-clock (wound and sprung in Ruth